The launch of the Joomla! 5.x Series saw the removal from the Core Joomla! CMS of the:

 + Google Invisible reCAPTCHA Plugin.

-No official explanation seems to have been published by The Joomla!
+No official explanation for this appears to have been published by The Joomla!
 Project.

 There is however the following reference in the following Official Publication.